 The Institute for Art, Religion, and Social Justice announces

-The Institute for Art, Religion, and Social Justice has invited artist Carlos Motta as an artist-in-residence for the spring semester.
+The Institute for Art, Religion, and Social Justice has invited Michael Dudeck as an artist-in-residence for the Winter/Spring semester.

 As an artist and witchdoctor Dudeck has performed and exhibited nationally and internationally including John Connelly Presents, The Watermill Center, Center for Performance Research + Parade Ground [New York], The Winnipeg Art Gallery, Ace Art, Platform Center + Plug in ICA [Winnipeg], Pari Nadimi Gallery [Toronto], DeFibrillator [Chicago], The Glasshouse [Tel Aviv], Witte de With [Rotterdam,] The Insel Hombroich [Neuss, Germany] and The Brucebo Museum [Visby, Sweden] among others.

 Dudeck is currently undertaking research for his new project THEGENESISCOMPLEX, which excavates the Eden myth through an act of queer, performative re-mixing.
 He will work closely with Dr. Brigitte Kahl [Professor of New Testament] and AA Bronson [Honorary Professor of Art, Religion and Social Justice].